 As mentioned, cool-season grasses can withstand harsh winters better than other types of grass.
 They are very versatile, adaptable grasses.
 The best temperatures for cool-season grass to grow are between 65 degrees and 80 degrees.
 As soon as the summer weather gets too hot, or the winter weather gets too frigid, your cool-season lawn will stop growing.
 But that doesn't mean your lawn is dead; it is just dormant!
 It’s important to adapt your grass care through the winter to keep a healthy lawn.

-Your winter lawn acts differently than any other season.
-In the wintertime, your lawn enters "dormancy," which is basically a long sleep.
+Your winter lawn acts differently than in any other season.
+In the wintertime, your lawn enters "dormancy."
 Your winter lawn moves all of its nutrients from your final fertilizing session into its roots, where it waits out the winter weather.
 While homeowners with warm-season lawns fear their winter lawn may die, your cool-season lawn has a great chance of survival.
 During dormancy, your winter lawn may look dull or lose its green, but that doesn’t mean it’s dead.
 The most important part of your lawn care is preparing your lawn to enter a healthy dormant state in winter.

-Winter means snow, and snow creates extra pressure on your lawn, leading to severe compaction.
-Before that happens, give your lawn some room to breathe by aerating it in the fall.
-When you aerate your lawn as part of your grass care, you are allowing air, nutrients, and water to move freely throughout your soil to reach your grass roots.
-Aerating your lawn before winter season will prevent having a compacted lawn by the time winter is over.
-Dethatching your lawn is also an essential step in lawn care, as clumps of leaves and thatch can become a breeding ground for disease.
+Before winter, give your lawn some room to breathe by aerating it in the fall.
+When you aerate your lawn, you are allowing air, nutrients, and water to move freely throughout your soil to reach your grass roots.
+Aerating your lawn before the winter season can prevent having a compacted lawn by the time winter is over.
+De-thatching your lawn is also an essential step in lawn care, as clumps of leaves and thatch can become a breeding ground for disease.
 The more even and debris-free your lawn is entering winter, the better!

 In the winter, you should decrease the amount of water used in your grass care.
-We recommend spreading out your watering sessions to two or three times a week, adding up to a total of 1 inch of water.
 Water pooling is a primary concern during the winter.
 Since your winter lawn is dormant, it isn’t soaking up the water as often as a growing lawn.
-That can lead to puddles of water on your lawn, suffocating your lawn and breeding disease.
+That can lead to puddles of water on your lawn, suffocating your lawn, and breeding disease.
 Adjust your watering schedule to the weather.
 If there is more rainfall or snow, significantly decrease the amount of water on your lawn, or don't add any more water during those weeks.
-One more important tip: all watering in the winter should be completed with a hose, sprinklers should shut down during the winter!
+One more important tip: all watering in the winter should be completed with a hose, and sprinklers should shut down during the winter!

 Most cold zone states see freezing temperatures many times during the winter.
 If you have water in your sprinkler systems during those days, your pipes could crack from the expansion of the ice.
 For those reasons, we recommend shutting down your sprinklers for the winter.
 Even if you turn off your sprinklers, there is still sitting water close to the ground, so make sure your drain your sprinklers to avoid cracked pipes!
 You also want to insulate your backflow preventers and valves if they’re above ground, but consult the owner’s manual for your sprinklers for exact details.

 The hard part is over!
 Lawn care to prepare your winter lawn is mostly complete in the fall.
 Your grass care for your winter lawn during those winter months is all about monitoring your grass.
 How much water is it getting?
 Is there a lot of debris on your winter lawn?
 Are there signs of disease?
-By paying attention to your lawn, you will be able to adapt your grass care plan.
-There may be some weeks you are out there removing fallen leaves or branches all the time, and others where you don’t have to water or tend to your lawn.
-It’s all about creating the safest environment for your winter lawn to remain dormant, so it can come back growing even and green!
+By paying attention to your lawn, you will be able to adapt your lawn care plan.

 Many homeowners get anxious about their lawn when the snow starts to fall.
 Let us put your worries to rest: snow can be good for your lawn!
-Snow creates a hydrating barrier between your grass and the sharp chill of winter temperatures.
+Snow creates a barrier between your grass and the sharp chill of winter temperatures.
 If your grass was exposed to that cold chill straight on, you might have a dead lawn pretty soon, so leave the snow to protect your lawn.
-One of the biggest mistakes in winter lawn care is plowing snow on your grass.
-That force is going to create an uneven lawn when the snow finally melts!

-The majority of your grass care for your winter lawn is about preparation.
+The majority of your lawn care for winter is about preparation.
 Once your preparation is complete, there’s not much to worry about, especially with cool-season grass.
 Cool-season grass can withstand harsh winters, year in and year out.
-As long as you help your lawn maintain the perfect balance of water during the winter months, it will come back to life in the spring, lush and green!